kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/5-testing/7-integration-tests.md

 - Do not forget to clean up everything that you’ve done during integration testing.
 For example: when testing integration between your code and database, you will likely create new entities.
 Do not forget to drop them once integration tests are finished.
 - Make sure that you have covered error scenarios in integration tests.
 But pay attention only to errors that are thrown by external or other services and if you handle them properly.
 Integration testing is not about testing incorrect input arguments and validation.

 And now let’s have a look at how integration tests can be written using Jest.

+## Implementation

 We will consider a typical case when testing interaction between code and database.
 So we have:
 - database (`Users`) that contains users
 - repository (`UserRepository`) that is a single entry point to database and contains methods to querying database
 - service (`UserSerivice`) that calls repository for any data needed from database